carl-wallace/pbyk-book/src/2_command_line.md

 Arguments:
-  -a, --agent-edipi <AGENT_EDIPI>  EDIPI of Purebred Agent who provided the pre_enroll_otp or enroll_otp value -s, --serial <SERIAL>            Serial number of YubiKey to provision (available YubiKeys can be listed using list_yubikeys); this is not required if only one YubiKey is present
+  -a, --agent-edipi <AGENT_EDIPI>  EDIPI of Purebred Agent who provided the pre_enroll_otp or enroll_otp value -s, --serial <SERIAL>            Serial number of YubiKey or virtual smart card (VSC) to provision (available devices can be listed using list_yubikeys or list_vscs); this is not required if only one YubiKey or VSC is present
   -e, --environment <ENVIRONMENT>  Environment to target [possible values: dev, om-sipr, sipr]

 Actions: